 Hertford and Ware Runway 04 Night Time Arrival Trial

-The aim of this trial, which was suggested by the Airport's Noise and Track Keeping Working Group (NTKWG) following community feedback, is to reduce the number of arriving aircraft that overfly Hertford, Ware and Hoddesdon during the night between 23:30 and 06:00.
+The aim of this trial, which was suggested by the Airport's Noise and Track Keeping Working Group (NTKWG) following community feedback, was to reduce the number of arriving aircraft that overfly Hertford, Ware and Hoddesdon during the night between 23:30 and 06:00.

 You can download full details of the trial here (PDF 3.8MB)